mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 4/13 Grace - Jeff Buckley
 * 1st Listen: Ok
+* 2nd Listen: Ok

+The guy's singing is unbelievable!
+With that said, there were few songs that actually hooked me.

 ## 4/12 Ramones - Ramones
 * 1st Listen: Ok/ pretty good